-Revenue Recognition: Federal-Mogul records sales when products are shipped and the risks and rewards of ownership have transferred to the customer, the sales price is fixed and determinable, and the collectability of revenue is reasonably assured.
+Revenue Recognition: Our Automotive segment records sales when products are shipped and the risks and rewards of ownership have transferred to the customer, the sales price is fixed and determinable, and the collectability of revenue is reasonably assured.
 Accruals for sales returns and other allowances are provided at point of sale based upon past experience.
 Adjustments to such returns and allowances are made as new information becomes available.

-Rebates: Federal-Mogul accrues for rebates pursuant to specific arrangements with certain of its customers, primarily in the aftermarket.
+Rebates: Our Automotive segment accrues for rebates pursuant to specific arrangements with certain of its customers, primarily in the aftermarket.
 Rebates generally provide for price reductions based upon the achievement of specified purchase volumes and are recorded as a reduction of sales as earned by such customers.

-Sales and Sales Related Taxes: Federal-Mogul collects and remits taxes assessed by various governmental authorities that are both imposed on and concurrent with revenue-producing transactions with its customers.
+Sales and Sales Related Taxes: Our Automotive segment collects and remits taxes assessed by various governmental authorities that are both imposed on and concurrent with revenue-producing transactions with its customers.
 These taxes may include, but are not limited to, sales, use, value-added, and some excise taxes.
 The collection of these taxes is reported on a net basis (excluded from revenues).

-Shipping and Handling Costs: Federal-Mogul recognizes shipping and handling costs as incurred as a component of cost of products sold in the consolidated statements of operations.
+Shipping and Handling Costs: Our Automotive segment recognizes shipping and handling costs as incurred as a component of cost of products sold in the consolidated statements of operations.

 Engineering and Tooling Costs: Pre-production tooling and engineering costs that Federal-Mogul will not own and that will be used in producing products under long-term supply arrangements are expensed as incurred unless the supply arrangement provides it with the noncancelable right to use the tools, or the reimbursement of such costs is agreed to by the customer.
-Pre-production tooling costs that are owned by Federal-Mogul are capitalized as part of machinery and equipment, and are depreciated over the shorter of the tool's expected life or the duration of the related program.
+Pre-production tooling costs owned by Federal-Mogul are capitalized as part of machinery and equipment, and are depreciated over the shorter of the tool's expected life or the duration of the related program.
+IEH Auto and Pep Boys do not have any engineering and tooling related costs.

 Research and Development: Federal-Mogul expenses research and development ("R&D") costs as incurred.
-R&D expense, including product engineering and validation costs, was \$189 million, \$192 million and \$177 million for 2015, 2014 and 2013, respectively.
+R&D expense, including product engineering and validation costs, was \$192 million, \$189 million and \$192 million for the year ended December 31, 2016, 2015 and 2014, respectively.
+IEH Auto and Pep Boys do not have any research and development related expenses.

 Restructuring: Federal-Mogul's restructuring costs are comprised of two types: employee costs (contractual termination benefits) and facility closure costs.
-Termination benefits are accounted for in accordance with FASB ASC Topic 712, Compensation - Nonretirement Postemployment Benefits ("FASB ASC 712"), and are recorded when it is probable that employees will be entitled to benefits and the amounts can be reasonably estimated.
+Termination benefits are accounted for in accordance with FASB ASC Topic 712, Compensation - Nonretirement Postemployment Benefits , and are recorded when it is probable that employees will be entitled to benefits and the amounts can be reasonably estimated.
 Estimates of termination benefits are based on the frequency of past termination benefits, the similarity of benefits under the current plan and prior plans, and the existence of statutory required minimum benefits.
-Termination benefits are also accounted for in accordance with FASB ASC Topic 420, Exit or Disposal Cost Obligations ("FASB ASC 420"), for one-time termination benefits and are recorded dependent upon future service requirements.
-Facility closure and other costs are accounted for in accordance with FASB ASC 420 and are recorded when the liability is incurred.
+Termination benefits are also accounted for in accordance with FASB ASC Topic 420, Exit or Disposal Cost Obligations , for one-time termination benefits and are recorded dependent upon future service requirements.
+Facility closure and other costs are accounted for in accordance with FASB ASC Topic 420 and are recorded when the liability is incurred.
+IEH Auto and Pep Boys do not have any restructuring related expenses.